-The City's authorized investments are more restrictive than those allowed by State law.
-Not all investments authorized by State Law are authorized by this Policy.
+The City's authorized investments are more restrictive than those allowed by the PFIA.
 The City prohibits investments in all collateralized mortgage obligations.
-State law specifically prohibits investment in the following investment securities:
+The PFIA specifically prohibits investment in the following investment securities:

 - 1. Obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pay no principal; - 2.
 Obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest; - 3.
-Collateralized mortgage obligations that have a stated final maturity date of greater than 10 years. - 4.
+Collateralized mortgage obligations that have a stated final maturity date of greater than 10 years; and - 4.
 Collateralized mortgage obligations the interest rate of which is determined by an index that adjusts opposite to the changes in market index.